 Fertilizer Program Administrator

-AgLicense records show that 867,223.5 tons of fertilizer distributed in Colorado during calendar year 2019.
+AgLicense records show 686,973 tons of fertilizer distributed in Colorado during calendar year 2022.

 The tonnage fee for soil conditioners and plant amendments is $0.10/ton.
-No Groundwater Protection fee is assessed on soil conditioners and plant amendments.
+No Groundwater Protection Program Fee is assessed on soil conditioners and plant amendments.

-Revised Fertilizer, Soil Conditioner and Plant Amendment rules became effective December 30, 2017.
-The rules may be viewed by following the Code of Colorado Regulations link on our Laws and Regulations page and navigating to Fertilizers 8 CCR 1202-4.
-A summary of the changes is in Part 9.7.
+Revised Fertilizer, Soil Conditioner and Plant Amendment rules became effective July 30, 2022.
+The rules may be viewed by following the Code of Colorado Regulations link here and navigating to Fertilizers 8 CCR 1202-4.
+A Summary of the changes is in Part 9.9.

 Further information can be found in Frequently Asked Questions.